 A successful leader needs to have confidence in themselves.
 Self-confidence also means that you can respond to correction or negative feedback without becoming completely devastated.
 An employee who has self-confidence speaks up when needed and keeps their mouth shut when it's not necessary for them to speak up.

 If an employee is willing to speak up but not to shut up, that's not self-confidence.
 That's a sign for you that the person isn't sure their ideas can withstand a little discussion.
 Or it's a red flag that the person feels that their way is the only right way.
 Neither is a confidence builder that the individual has the core competency of self-confidence.

 Well, Steve is a great salesperson, but be careful, or he'll dump his entire workload on you.
 Have you known someone like that?
 That person may have great sales skills but isn't someone you want to put on the high potential path.
 You need people who are honest and trustworthy.
 Someone who everyone knows will do the right thing.

-In order to be a leader, you have to think about tomorrow.
+To be a leader, you have to think about tomorrow.
 Being good at thinking about today makes you a good worker, but thinking towards tomorrow makes you a high potential person.
 This core competency involves looking at the industry as a whole, not just your business or your department.
-This means constant development.
+It means constant development.
 You want to promote an employee who figures out what is going on now and how to handle things in the future.

-If you see your business needs competencies which people don't have, those are the competencies you need to look for when you recruit employees.
+If you see your business needs competencies that your people don't have, those are the competencies you need to look for when you recruit employees.